mimiframework/Mimi.jl/docs/src/internals/refactor.md

 In the previous version of Mimi, components were named by a pair of symbols indicating the module the component was defined in, and the name of the component.
 Each component was also a newly generated custom type.

 In the new version, component definitions are represented by the same (i.e., not generated) type, `ComponentDef`.
 The `@defcomp` macro creates a global variable with the name provided to `@defcomp` which holds a new type of object, `ComponentId`, which holds the symbol names of the module and component.
 Now, instead of referring to a component as, say, `(:Mimi, :grosseconomy)`, you refer to it by its associated global constant, e.g., `Mimi.grosseconomy`.
- **This change requires that models be defined in their own package to avoid namespace collisions.**
+Note that models can be defined in their own module to avoid namespace collisions.

 ## 3. New macro `@defmodel`